ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-13-the-usefulness-of-design-patterns.md

 Simply, that is the aim of design patterns.
 To be an example.

 Patterns start small.
 We design something.
 We record what we have designed.
-And as we learn more, as improvement happens the design work evolves – and so does the pattern.
+And as we learn more, as improvements happen the design work evolves — and so does the pattern.
 The pattern recorded evolves.

-By recording a design pattern we create a reference for the future to adopt, to adapt – for those continuing the work and others how may need to reference it.
+By recording a design pattern we create a reference for the future to adopt, to adapt — for those continuing the work and others who may need to reference it.

 So, what makes a good pattern?
 I think it is important to know what good looks like.
 For design patterns and their library to be useful they need some conditions, some acceptance criteria.
 I believe in the following being recorded: